 Some conditions cause excessive production of mucus by the mucous membranes:

-- Irritable bowel syndrome: A genetic ailment that causes several symptoms such as abdominal pain, diarrhea, and the presence of excessive white-colored mucus.
-Patients with irritable bowel syndrome (IBS) consistently produce excess mucus (3) (4).
-At least 25% (1 out of 4) of the time, the stool will contain surplus mucus (5).
+- Irritable bowel syndrome: A genetic ailment characterized by problems of bowel movement such as abdominal pain, diarrhea, and the presence of excessive white-colored mucus.
+Patients with irritable bowel syndrome (IBS) consistently produce excess mucus (4) (5).
+At least 25% (1 out of 4) of the time, the stool will contain surplus mucus (6).

 - Ulcerative colitis: It is chronic inflammation of the large intestine.
-Irritation of the bowel, pain, and stool with mucus are among the symptoms (8).
-Ulcerative colitis is one of the many inflammatory bowel diseases (IBD) (9).
+Irritation of the bowel, pain, and mucus in stools are common symptoms (9).
+Ulcerative colitis is one of the many inflammatory bowel diseases (IBD) (10).

-- Intestinal infection: Several intestinal pathogens can lead to the passage of more mucus in stools.
-Examples of some infections are E. coli bacteria infection (11), and infections due to intestinal parasites (12).
+- Intestinal infection: Several intestinal pathogens can lead to the passage of more mucus in stools, such as, E. coli bacteria (12), and parasites (13).

-- Allergies: An infant with allergies and food intolerance can excrete excessive mucus in their stool.
-This happens because of the inflammation of the intestine due to ingestion of an allergic food (15).
+- Allergies: An infant with allergies and food intolerance can excrete mucus in their stool.
+This happens because of the inflammation of the intestine due to ingestion of an allergic food (16).
+According to the Centers for Disease Control and Prevention (CDC), in 2021, among children aged between 0-17 years, 5.8% of children had food allergies.

 Conditions that cause excess mucus in the stools also lead to other symptoms such as blood in the stool, abdominal cramps, poor appetite, and diarrhea.
 It means mucus is more likely to be obvious when your baby has mucus due to a problem.